marcosgustavo7/User_Management_System/README.md

 ## How to Run
 On the **http://localhost:8000** screen, to advance through the system, you need to click on one of the two buttons in the upper right corner of the screen called **Log In or Register**, so you go to the system screen!

+Since I kept the **database.sqlite** file in the "database" folder, the database is already populated with some admin users for log in screen since it is not possible to create them in the registration screen, so I will leave their log in information below:

+Name: Administrador01
+E-mail: AdminExample@gmail.com
+Password: @dminExample12

+Name: Administrator02
+E-mail: AdminExample2@gmail.com
+Password: @dminExample12

+Name: Administrator03
+E-mail: AdminExample3@gmail.com
+Password: @dminExample12

+Some commom users

+Name: Chris Redfield
+E-mail: ChrisRedfield@outlook.com
+Password: R3sidentEvil@12

+Name: Carl Jonhson
+E-mail: CarlJohnson@gmail.com
+Password: LikeV1deoG4mes@@